clintko/BIOS822_FinalProj/README.md

 # Goal of Final Project

 This project is to perform exploratory data analysis on HIV flow cytometry data downloaded from flow repository [1].
-The data was published in 2012 [2] and contains fcs file for all 466 patients [3].
+The data was published in 2012 [2] and contains fcs file for 466 patients [3].

 # Main Contents